marco262/my_wiki/data/sandpoint/gm_notes/chapter-2-prologue.md

     * Week 3: Lonjiku's funeral
         * Ameiko has inherited the Glassworks, and needs to decide what she'll do with it.
         * She'll decide to rebuild it, to support Sandpoint and carry on her family's legacy.
-        * She'll get an offer from [criminal dude] to fund it but will turn him down because she knows it comes with strings attached.
+        * She'll get an offer from [Jubrayl Vhiski](^sandpoint/jubrayl_vhiski.png) to fund it but will turn him down because she knows it comes with strings attached.
     * Week 4: Chapter 2 starts with MURDERS